 Endemic in most of West Africa, Lassa fever tends to start out with a slight fever and general malaise like any old cold or flu.
 It doesn’t seem like an emergency at first and for the majority of infected people it is indeed nothing more than a blip of feeling unwell for a bit.
 But in 20 percent of patients, the disease progresses to full blown hemorrhagic fever, which can result in multi-organ failure and death.
 In West Africa, the virus causes 300,000 to 500,000 illnesses annually and kills thousands each year.

 LJI Professor Erica Ollmann Saphire, Ph.D., is fascinated by the simplicity of Lassa virus and other hemorrhagic fever viruses, such as Ebola and Marburg.
 Lassa virus carries out a sophisticated attack using just four genes and four moving parts.
 Ebola virus has just seven genes and eight moving parts.
 “How can something so simple be so spectacularly pathogenic?” says Dr. Saphire.
-“On the other hand, with so few moving parts, we can find where it is vulnerable and launch
+“On the other hand, with so few moving parts, we can find where it is vulnerable and launch a therapeutic.”

 New cryo-electron microscopy imaging equipment at LJI makes it possible for Dr. Saphire and her colleagues to quickly see the smallest details of viral structures and where these pathogens are susceptible to human antibodies and drug therapies.